Wichitans shaping the future of community information

 Traditional media metrics (clicks and page views) don’t tell the complete story.
 Our engagement work centers positive change in our community as the most important impact.

 Our paid community representatives will explore neighborhoods, conduct interviews and host gatherings to further community understanding.

 Listening efforts from the Community Engagement Bureau surface story tips, neighborhood concerns, good news and questions that go straight to our newsroom so we can see where our attention is most needed.

 Addressing real issues

 Networked with beat reporters, neighborhood groups and community services, community representatives can help the newsroom track down answers, publish information and relay answers to the community.

 As we uncover news preferences and accessibility barriers, we’ll develop necessary materials, — for example, audio recordings, social media posts, flyers — to distribute to people who need information.

-Get our free newsletter every Tuesday and Thursday morning.
+Get our free newsletter every week!
 We share our in-depth reporting and the best local stories to help you understand what’s going on in Wichita.